 For the past several years electronics have become the hottest gift items for the holidays.
 However, along with their popularity comes some challenges.
 For example, is it okay to allow children and youth unlimited screen time?
+This year in particular has forced children and youth, parents and educators to spend a lot more time in front of a screen.

 The American Academy of Pediatrics or AAP recommends that families limit the time kids spend in front of screens, including TVs, computers, tablets and handheld devices.
 This is especially important for very young children who are actively working to develop skills they’ll use the rest of their lives.